The story of Katie Cleveland Art

 When I went to Radford, one of the best decisions I ever made was to join the Radford Snowboard & Ski Club.
 It was there, that I fell in love with snowboarding and met some of my most cherished friendships.
 Snowboarding is where I feel the happiest and where I can escape the demands of life.
 When I was little, I skied with my grandfather and family.
 It has always been something I have been truly connected too.
 I believe I had to find my way back to my first passion (skiing/snowboarding), in order to discover my art and style.
 Skiing with my grandfather were some of the most cherished and earliest memories that I have.
 I stopped for a really long time between skiing with my family and picking it back up in Radford.
 Snowboarding and art go hand in hand for me.
 I can’t do one without the other.

 So over time, my passion for art became stronger and stronger to where it became as important as the air that I breathe.
-So yeah, that painting happened then multiple other painting happened.
+So yeah, that painting happened then multiple other paintings happened.
 Then I wanted to sell my art which led to the business and all the products I offer today.
-It's funny looking back now and seeing the progression and how it continues to be a vital part of my life even though at one time it meant nothing to me.
+It’s funny looking back now and seeing the progression and how it continues to be a vital part of my life even though at one time it meant nothing to me.